International relations: Polarity

 Polarity in international relations refers to the arrangement of power within the international system.
-The concept arose from bipolarity during the Cold War, with the international system dominated by the conflict between two superpowers, and has been applied retrospectively by theorists.
-However, the term bipolar was notably used by Stalin who said he saw the international system as a bipolar one with two opposing power bases and ideologies.
-Consequently, the international system prior to 1945 can be described as multipolar, with power being shared among great powers.
+The concept arose from bipolarity during the Cold War, when the international system was dominated by conflict between two superpowers, and has been applied retrospectively by theorists.
+However, the term bipolar was notably used by Stalin, who said he saw the international system as a bipolar one with two opposing power bases and ideologies.
+Consequently, the international system before 1945 can be described as multipolar, with power shared among great powers.

-The collapse of the Soviet Union in 1991 had led to unipolarity, with the United States as a sole superpower, although many refuse to acknowledge the fact.
+The collapse of the Soviet Union in 1991 led to unipolarity, with the United States as the sole superpower, although many refuse to acknowledge it.
 China's continued rapid economic growth—it became the world's second-largest economy in 2010—respectable international position, and the power the Chinese government exerts over its people (consisting of the second largest population in the world), resulted in debate over whether China is now a superpower or a possible candidate in the future.
 However, China's strategic force unable of projecting power beyond its region and its nuclear arsenal of 250 warheads (compared to 7,315+ of the United States) mean that the unipolarity will persist in the policy-relevant future.
 Several theories of international relations draw upon the idea of polarity.
-The balance of power was a concept prevalent in Europe prior to the First World War, the thought being that by balancing power blocs it would create stability and prevent war.
+The balance of power was a concept prevalent in Europe before the First World War, the idea being that balancing power blocs would create stability and prevent war.
 Theories of the balance of power gained prominence again during the Cold War, being a central mechanism of Kenneth Waltz's neorealism.
 Here, the concepts of balancing (rising in power to counter another) and bandwagoning (siding with another) are developed.